el1se/5sc26_group7/Experiments/ReadMe.txt

 An FRF will be attempted too.
 * ToRemoteLabs1-4 are specific input trajetories with stairs
 * ToRemoteLabs4 was uploaded and tested, rest is smaller and not tested
+* Toremotelabs5 is the input FRF data experiment

 Experiment 6:
 [Elise] Valve flow characteristics experiment